Omakase Room by Mitsu

 A New York City sushi option for dinner planning

-The confirmed dress code is smart casual.
-Specific details such as seating layout, menu structure, private dining, pricing, dietary accommodations are not verified here, so diners should confirm those points directly with the restaurant before making plans.
+The dress code is smart casual.
+Specific details such as seating layout, menu structure, private dining, pricing, dietary accommodations should be confirmed directly with the restaurant before making plans.

 How to compare it with other sushi choices

 The key comparison is whether you want Omakase Room by Mitsu specifically, or whether another sushi restaurant better fits the occasion.
-If flexibility, group needs, budget, or dietary questions are important, confirm details directly before booking, because those specifics are not part of the verified information here.
+If flexibility, group needs, budget, or dietary questions are important, confirm details directly before booking.

 For a broader comparison set, Genki Omakase is another sushi option to check alongside Omakase Room by Mitsu.
 Blue Ribbon Sushi may also be relevant for diners comparing different sushi restaurants, while Moody Tongue Sushi is another point of reference.